 Hardships in Marriage - You’re looking at it all wrong!

 How many times have you caught yourself wondering why things are so hard?
 Asking God about a tough situation in your life, or more specifically in your relationship?
 Maybe you’ve had a death in the family, or job loss that was really hard on your marriage.
+Maybe one of you has suffered from a long-term illness which has had both an effect on your financial status and your marriage.
+Suddenly as a family you are experiencing financial worry regardless of your previously well-paid job and you're having to look for physician disability insurance, perhaps.
+This might have also affected the kids.
 A rebellious child is one that we have experienced AND hear stories of from parents all of the time.

 My wife and I have gone through a number of things together that could have, and at moments felt like, been the end of our marriage.